-Telephone: ETECSA, the Cuban state telephone company, has roaming agreements with most major carriers, excluding U.S. carriers.
-You can make telephone calls from telephone bureaus, called “centros telefonicos” in major cities.
+You may now be able to use your U.S. cell phone, but check the rates with your provider.
+As part of your tour package, you will receive a cell-phone-on-loan so that you may contact our concierges.
+You can make telephone calls from telephone bureaus, called centros telefonicos, in major cities.
 Most public phones utilize phone cards which can be purchased at the kiosks or at hotels.
 The operator will assist you in making an international call at the majority of hotels, as very few hotels permit direct dial calls.
-Making an international call can be expensive, so check the rates before you place a call.
+Making an international call can be expensive, so check the prices before you place a call.

 Internet: internet access in Cuba is restricted, and, when accessible, mostly slow and very expensive.
 In Havana, foreigners are granted internet access in the business centers of most hotels, and a few of the better hotels offer WiFi.
 Costs are approximately 4-5 CUC per half hour.